NCLEX-RN for exam writers

 Why do we have a registration exam?

-As Ontario’s nursing regulator, the College is accountable for ensuring that it grants registration only to those who demonstrate the nursing knowledge to provide safe care.
+As Ontario’s nursing regulator, CNO is accountable for ensuring that it grants registration only to those who demonstrate the nursing knowledge to provide safe care.

-Registration exams such as the NCLEX-RN contribute to patient safety.
-The NCLEX-RN tests whether the writer has the knowledge, skill and judgment to provide safe care during their first year of practice.
-As the provincial regulator of the nursing profession, we are accountable for ensuring that only those who demonstrate the ability to apply nursing knowledge and provide safe care are able to practise in Ontario.
+Registration exams such as the NGN contribute to patient safety.
+The NGN tests whether the writer has the knowledge, skill and judgment to provide safe care during their first year of practice.
+As the provincial regulator of the nursing profession, we are accountable for ensuring that only those who demonstrate the ability to apply nursing knowledge and provide safe care are able to practice in Ontario.